The best way to create happy triggers is to start by understanding what a happy trigger is.

 The Brain Chemicals of Happiness

-There are four main chemicals within your brain that trigger the feelings we define or label as joy, peace, and happiness.
+Four main chemicals within your brain trigger the feelings we define or label as joy, peace, and happiness.

 One of the simplest and most enjoyable ways to activate pleasurable endorphins within your body is to give.